OCA/website-cms/cms_form/README.rst

 * add more tests, especially per each widget and type of field
 * move widgets to abstract models too (?)
+* add easy way to switch from horizontal to vertical form
 * provide more examples